sherzberg/apex-imd-code/workshops/mysql-linux/README.md

 We will be using a virtual machine hosted in the cloud (DigitalOcean).
 We will each remotely connect to our own machine so we don't mess with someone elses machines.

+The instructor will give you two things:

+ - server ip address (ex: 192.168.0.2)
+ - ssh key (ex: id_rsa)

+Put the ssh key on your machine where you can remember the location.

 ### Connecting

 ```bash